SuperOfficeDocs/superoffice-docs/docs/apps/hosting.md

 You are responsible for hosting your own applications, regardless if you develop standard applications for the SuperOffice App Store or custom applications for a specific customer.

-SuperOffice will not bill, [provision][1], or host partner [applications][2].
+SuperOffice will not bill, [provision][1], or host partner applications.
 Instead, the App Store redirects to our partners' websites where customers buy directly from the partner.

 As a partner, you will have to host your applications in **your own cloud** environment.
 This could be in an environment managed by a group of partners or for example in their Azure or Amazon cloud.